 were $H[P(o_\tau|s_\tau)]=\mathbb{E}_{P(o_\tau|s_\tau)}\left[-\ln{P(o_\tau|s_\tau)}\right]$ is the entropy.
 We are now ready to express the expected free-energy in matrix form, such that we can compute it.
-From the previous equation one can notice that policy selection aims at minimizing the expected cost and ambiguity.
-The latter relates to the uncertainty about future outcomes given hidden states.
-In a sense, policies tend to bring the agent to future states that generate unambiguous information over states.
+From the previous equation, one can notice that plan selection aims at minimizing the expected cost and ambiguity.
+The latter relates to the uncertainty about future observations given hidden states.
+In a sense, plans tend to bring the agent to future states that generate unambiguous information over states.
 On the other hand, the cost is the difference between predicted and prior beliefs about final states.
-Policy are more likely if they minimize cost, so lead to outcomes which match prior desires.
-Minimising $G$ leads to both exploitative (cost minimizing) and explorative (ambiguity minimizing) behavior.
-This results in a balance between goal oriented and novelty seeking behaviours.
+Plans are more likely if they minimize cost, and lead to observations that match prior desires.
+Minimizing $G$ leads to both exploitative (cost minimizing) and explorative (ambiguity minimizing) behavior.
+This results in a balance between goal-oriented and novelty-seeking behaviors